CSteigueber/coding-test-for-Teamleader/README.md

 # Coding Test

 Do you want to join the engineering team at [Teamleader](https://www.teamleader.eu/company/engineering)?
+Yes I do!

 We have created this exercise in order to gain insights into your development skills.